The Divinity of Purpose

 The Divinity of Purpose is the sixth studio album by American metalcore band Hatebreed.
 The album was released in North America on January 29, 2013, through Razor & Tie and in Europe on January 25, 2013, through Nuclear Blast Records.
 The album was co-produced by Hatebreed, Zeuss and Josh Wilbur.
 According to band frontman Jamey Jasta, the album will be "all pit, no shit."
 On November 12, 2012, the group debuted a track from the album titled "Put It to the Torch" on YouTube.

 The Divinity of Purpose debuted at a career high No. 20 position on the Billboard 200 with over 17,400 copies sold in its first week.
 It has sold 55,000 copies in the US as of April 2016.

+Background

+Jamey Jasta has described the recording approach as having strong work ethic: the band recorded “near to home in a friend’s studio.”

+The process involved collaboration: Jasta, guitarist(s), and other members would bring riffs, ideas, then refine them together.
+Frank Novinec (guitarist) said that for this album, Hatebreed intentionally aimed for songs that are more “meat and potatoes” — more direct, heavier, less “fluff.”

+The album title “The Divinity of Purpose” is not explicitly religious — Jasta has framed it as a metaphor for the internal struggle between light and dark, good and bad, and having a purpose to guide you.
+While the band retains their aggressive delivery and heavy instrumentation, they also emphasize uplifting, motivational messaging — resilience, standing by one’s convictions, perseverance.

 Reception

 The aggregate review site Metacritic assigned an average score of 75 to the album based on 5 reviews, indicating "generally favorable reviews".

 In a positive review by AllMusic's James Christopher Monger, the reviewer characterized the record as "Meatier and more hardcore-centric than their last offering".
 Chad Bower of About.com commented positively on the album's quality of content as well stating "Jamey Jasta and company blaze through the 12 tracks on The Divinity of Purpose in under 40 minutes, with nary an ounce of filler".